burger

 How Greylisting Works

-Greylisting is a technique used by Infomaniak mail servers (among others) to combat spam.
+Greylisting is a technique used by Infomaniak's mail servers (among others) to combat spam.
 It relies on the principle of temporarily delaying the delivery of an email to verify the legitimacy of the sender.
-This method exploits the fact that spam servers often send emails without adhering to message retransmission standards.
+This method exploits the fact that spam servers often send emails without complying with message retransmission standards.

 1. Initial Reception